richfelker/delta-ballcup/README.md

 ## Printing information

-The ball cups should be printed with a thin layer height and 100% infill.
+The ball cups should be printed with a thin layer height (0.1 mm recommended) and 100% infill.
 Solid infill works better (gives more rigidity) in this case than increasing the number of perimeters until the part is solid.
 Seam should be placed (either manually or with "rear" or concealment settings) in the groove at the back of the cup, so that any print inaccuracies around the seam do not affect the mechanical interface with the ball.

 Print material should be rigid and not subject to creep, since the ball cups will be under a continuous, strong spring force once